yetichain/yeti-docs/docs/architecture.md

 Since the amount of Silver held by each Router will be different, at a certain point, some of them will run out of Silver, and those nodes will no longer be able to perform the role of a Router.
 Therefore, the more Routers there are, the faster their quantity will aim to optimal.

-*Whereas Bitcoin can be obtained as a reward for expending computational resources, sABN can be obtained by spending on-chain non-tradable resources - Bronze, Silver, and Gold, backed by the engagement of participants.*
+*Whereas Bitcoin can be obtained as a reward for expending computational resources, YETS can be obtained by spending on-chain non-tradable resources - Bronze, Silver, and Gold, backed by the engagement of participants.*

 ## Summary